GabrielDeml/IWT/the_paper.md

 In table 1 it can be seen that model 3 performs the best.
 Model 4 is second best.
 Model 2 is third best.
 Model 1 is the worst.
 Standard deviations are shown for each model.
 Every standard deviation is 0.03 except for model 1 which is 0.03.

+Discussion of the results:

+Model 1:
+This model performing the worst is most likely because it has the least amount of data to work with.
+It only had the tweets text.
+Even being a human looking at at just the text without the user description it can be difficult to make a prediction.
+This is from our criteria for labeling the data.
+Our criteria is some on buying or selling IIT.
+We classify tweets that are talking about an ivory item and are a user that is a auctioneer or an antique seller as IIT.
+This is because we assume that they are attempting to sell or buy the item.
+Often the only way to tell that they are an auctioneer or antique seller is to look at there user description.
+Model 1 is at a disadvantage because it only has the tweets text.

+Model 2:

+It makes sense that this model performs better than model 1.
+The user description is important because even as a human it is often necessary to look at the user description to make a prediction.
+This is for the same reason as described in model 1.
+It is interesting that it only performs 1% better than model 1.
+We originally assumed that it would perform better that model 1 by a larger margin.
+We think that the model might be smart enough that is can tell whether or not the user is an auctioneer or an antique seller just based on the tweet text.

+Model 3:

+This model performs the best.
+It has the most amount of data to work with.
+The model has the tweets text, user description, and OCR.
+When looking at the images in the tweets there are often times that the user is advertising IIT in text in the image.
+Often there is even a URL linking to the website to buy the IIT item.
+Being a human it is often hard to parse the output from the OCR.
+The text is generally half broken with a bunch of random characters.
+The model must be able to parse the OCR and use it to help make a prediction.
+This model also does not have a large amount of padding for most of the tweets.
+This probably helps the model not get confused about the end of the tweet.

+Model 4:

+It makes sense that this model performs the second best.
+The large amount of padding at the end for most tweets just confuses the model instead of helping it.

+It also does not have a large amount of padding added to the end by the tokenizer.

 * F1 scores
 *